blankly-finance/blankly-docs/content/en/getting-started/tutorial.md

 ---
-title: CLI Tutorial
+title: Installation
 description: 'Demonstration of how to get setup with the blankly CLI'
 position: 2
 version: 1.0
 category: Getting Started
 ---

-## Installing the CLI
+## Installing Blankly

 Before you do anything, you will need to install the Blankly CLI.
 If you've already installed the Blankly pip module, you may skip this step.